TrellixVulnTeam/swahilipython_SCMU/Doc/library/sysconfig.rst

    With no arguments, return a dictionary of all configuration variables relevant for the current platform.

-   With arguments, return a list of values that result from looking up each argument in the configuration variable dictionary.
+   With arguments, return a list of values that result kutoka looking up each argument in the configuration variable dictionary.

    For each argument, if the value is not found, return ``None``.